ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v6.0/022-basics/0224-basics-rawdata.md

 {{ site.headers['example'] }} Creating or fetching additional data of measured values

 {% highlight csharp %}
-//SampleMeasurement is a fetched/created measurement of a part
+//sampleMeasurement is a fetched/created measurement of a part
-//SampleChar is the characteristic that contains the value
+//sampleChar is the characteristic that contains the value
-//Create the measured value as target var target = RawDataTargetEntity.CreateForValue( SampleMeasurement.Uuid, SampleChar.Uuid);
+//Create the measured value as target var target = RawDataTargetEntityDto.CreateForValue( sampleMeasurement.Uuid, sampleChar.Uuid);

 //Create the additional data
 var additionalData = Encoding.UTF8.GetBytes("This is additional data of a measured value.");
-var information = new RawDataInformation{...}; //see first example await RawDataServiceClient.CreateRawData(information, additionalData);
+var information = new RawDataInformationDto{...}; //see first example await RawDataServiceClient.CreateRawData(information, additionalData);

 //Fetching again using the target